BetterWayElectronics/secure-wireguard-implementation/README.md

 to the previous steps in the `/home/username/.ssh` folders -- moving the files can be achieved through SCP much like with PuTTY.
 Change the permission of the id_rsa file with `chmod id_rsa 700`.
-You can then access the server with `ssh SERVERIP --p SSHPORT`.
+You can then access the server with `ssh SERVERIP -p SSHPORT`.

 ### Port Knocking ###